wp-plugins/weever-apps-20-mobile-web-apps/readme.txt

 The plugin includes an option to instantly launch the app for mobile visitors to your web site address.
 The plugin also automatically streams new posts and pages from your web site to your app according to your specifications.

-Partial list of app features:
+**Partial list of app features:**

-- Wordpress content: from pages, posts, categories, tags, search results and custom post types
+- Wordpress content: from pages, posts, categories, tags, search results and custom posts
 - Add RSS feeds from other web sites, web services, etc.
 - Click to call and email buttons
 - Prompt to install the app to the visitors home screen
 - Full rebranding and reseller options for design and launch screens
 - Multiple language support for generic app elements and menus
 - Maps: GPS-enabled mobile maps of your Wordpress content
 - Nearest to me: list locations (posts in Wordpress) by nearest-distance first
 - Display geotagged content from the wp_geolocation plugin or post-to-map directly with the Wordpress admin. app
 - Live social streams from: Twitter, Facebook, and more
 - Videos: Youtube playlists and channels, Vimeo
 - Photo streams and galleries: Flickr, Picasa, Facebook Albums, Foursquare Venue Photos (live stream)
 - Event Listings: Google Calendar, Facebook Events
 - Forms via Wufoo Forms and a custom mobile-friendly contact form generator
 - Add miscellaneous streams from services like Blogger and Joomla and custom API's.
 - App works for iPhone/iPod/iPad, Android, Windows 8, Blackberry 10, with further compatibilities for Firefox and Tizen coming soon.

-Partial list of builder and marketing features:
+**Partial list of builder and marketing features:**

 - Preview your app in real-time as you build
 - Build on desktop, tablet or even build an app using your phone!
 - Select colors, layouts, language and more
 - Social sharing: share your app on Twitter and other social networks via a simple web link
 - QR Codes: View and print QR Codes to share your app publicly in print media
 - Optional services for sending push notifications and SMS alerts to app users

-Developer / Design options:
+**Developer / Designer friendly options:**

 - Instantly add and preview custom CSS and design code
 - Create custom views using the open-source R3S API